-Kevin G Saunders has been preparing for years to create an international presence with his fine art portraiture, similar to the results created by Yousuf Karsh in the last century.
+Kevin G Saunders has been preparing for years to create an international presence with his fine art portraiture, similar to the results created by Yousuf Karsh and John Singer Sargent in the last century.
 The tradition of large fine art wall portraits has been cherished by discerning and prominent individuals and families for centuries and at a time when traditions are being discarded, fewer and fewer people are capable of creating portraits of this quality.

 In 2014, Kevin started down the pathway to earn the reputation of Master Portrait Artist of the 21st Century.
 Through years of honing his craft, he acquired the skills and the equipment to perform at the world-class level that his clients perform.
 The pandemic created the pause and the opportunity to mount an international campaign that is sustainable and appreciated by those who seek the best of the best.